Directories

 blobs/

-The parent directory of all file system-based blob stores that are not defined with an absolute storage path.
-For example, the default blob store will live at
+The default directory for file system-based blob stores when defined with a relative path.
+The default blob store is at the following path.

 This directory contains information on currently cached Karaf bundles